 Earth Day is a great time to start a new habit that helps the planet, or to get inspired by what others are doing to make a positive change.
 It may seem like these small changes won't make a difference, but just imagine if everyone in the U.S. did just one of these green actions.
 When you believe you can make a difference anything becomes possible!

-On Earth Day, you can also make a difference in the life of a child facing a life-threatening medical condition.
+On Earth Day, you can also make a difference in the life of a child facing a critical illness.
 If you're interested in going car free or getting rid of an inefficient car in honor of Earth Day, consider making a vehicle donation to Wheels For Wishes, benefiting your local chapter of Make-A-Wish.
-You can donate online or call 1-877-431-9474 right now to get started.
+You can donate online or call 1-855-278-9474 right now to get started.
 Your vehicle be recycled responsibly or auctioned to a new owner, but on top of that it will help grant a wish for a child in your community!